 Write Off is something that most businesses have to do some times.
 If your customer owes you money, and goes bankrupt or into liquidation, you're unlikely to get paid all you're owed.
 You may not even get paid anything.
 In this case you can use the Write Off option to write off part or all of the debt.
-Most countries have rules that specify when you can do this, especially if VAT is involved.
+Most countries have rules that specify when you can do this, especially if Sales Tax/VAT is involved.
 A Write Off is something you usually do with a debt owed to you by a customer.
 But you'll also find this option in supplier accounts.
 It's not there for when you go bankrupt!
 It's there because sometimes suppliers just vanish, or they go bankrupt or into liquidation and you have no forwarding address or any other details that may assist you in making the payment.
 Eventually, you'll want to remove the balance from their account.

 Adjustment is for correcting an account balance.
-For example, there may be an invoice outstanding on a customer's account for £1,253.76 and when your customer pays, they only pay you \pounds 1,253.70 Leaving you 6p short.
-You're not going to want to chase your customer for 6p.
-So, it's easier just to enter an adjustment of 6p to clear the account.
+For example, there may be an invoice outstanding on a customer's account for \$1,253.76 and when your customer pays, they only pay you \$1,253.70 Leaving you \$0.06 short.
+You're not going to want to chase your customer for 6 cents.
+So, it's easier just to enter an adjustment of 6 cents to clear the account.
 Adjustments are used frequently when handling multiple currencies.
 In between entering an invoice in a foreign currency, and receiving payment for it, the exchange rate will have change.
-And so the payment you receive may not exactly equal the value of the invoice.
-This difference can be entered as an Adjustment, with the amount being posted to a Currency Losses/Gain expense account.
+So, the payment you receive may not exactly equal the value of the invoice.
+This difference can be entered as an Adjustment, with the amount being posted to Currency Losses/Gain expense account.
 There is a guide available specifically for handling multiple currencies.
-Adjustment is the only option for customers or suppliers that allows you to directly select the Nominal Ledger account to post to.
+Adjustment is the only option in the A/c Receivable or A/c Payable Ledgers that allows you to post directly into a General Ledger account.

 Create Contra allows you to offset transactions in a customer's account with those in a suppliers account, or vice versa.
-For example, if one of your customers also supplies you with goods or service, they will have two accounts, one in each ledger.
-If there is a balance in both ledgers, ie.

-You owe them money and they owe you money, you can use a Contra to offset the balance in one account against the balance in another.
-This will require the agreement of your customer/supplier.
+For example, if one of your customers also supplies you with goods or services, they will have two accounts, one in each ledger.
+If there is a balance in both ledgers, ie. you owe them money and they owe you money, you can use a Contra to offset the balance in one account against the balance in another.
+This may require the agreement of your customer/supplier.
 Not all accounting systems have the option to do this.
 In accounting systems that don't, the trick is to create a cash/bank account specifically to handle contra transactions, and then 'payments' can made to/from this account to reduce or clear the balances in the customer & supplier accounts.